-The converted gentiles or Jews (Romans 11:13) become grafted in the Olive tree “For by one Spirit are we all baptized into one body, whether we be Jews or Gentiles, whether we be bond or free; and have been all made to drink into one Spirit.
+The converted gentiles or Jews (Romans 11:13) become grafted in the Olive tree.
+“For by one Spirit are we all baptized into one body, whether we be Jews or Gentiles, whether we be bond or free; and have been all made to drink into one Spirit.
 For the body is not one member, but many” (1 Corinthians 12:13,14).

+Faith and faithfulness are the conditions for the New Covenant.
 In Romans 4:13, 16, we read: “For the promise, that he should be the heir of the world, was not to Abraham, or to his seed, through the law, but through the righteousness of faith….
 Therefore, it is of faith that it might be by grace; to the end the promise might be sure to all the seed; not to that only which is of the law, but to that also which is of the faith of Abraham; who is the father of us all.”

 In His service,